gigya/wordpress/readme.txt

 Important Links:
-* <a href="http://www.gigya.com/social-login/" title="Social Login">Social Login</a>
+* <a href="http://www.gigya.com" title="Gigya website">Gigya website</a>
-* <a href="http://developers.gigya.com/050_Partners/050_CMS_Modules/030_Wordpress_Plugin" title="Installation and Configuration guide">Gigya's Wordpress plugin - Installation and Configuration guide</a>
+* <a href="http://developers.gigya.com/015_Partners/030_CMS_and_Ecommerce_Platforms/030_Wordpress_Plugin" title="Installation and Configuration guide">Gigya's Wordpress plugin - Installation and Configuration guide</a>
-* <a href="http://blog.gigya.com" title="Gigya Blog">Gigya Blog</a>
-* <a href="https://platform.gigya.com/" title="Gigya Platform">Gigya Platform - Create and configure your Gigya account</a>
+* <a href="https://platform.gigya.com/" title="Gigya Management Console">Gigya Management Console - Create and configure your Gigya account</a>

 == Installation ==

-You can read more about the installation steps and other advanced configuration options in Gigya's online documentation <a href="http://developers.gigya.com/050_Partners/050_CMS_Modules/030_Wordpress_Plugin" title="Installation and Configuration guide">here</a>
+You can read more about the installation steps and other advanced configuration options in Gigya's online documentation <a href="http://developers.gigya.com/015_Partners/030_CMS_and_Ecommerce_Platforms/030_Wordpress_Plugin" title="Installation and Configuration guide">here</a>

 1. After downloading the Gigya plug-in, unpack and upload the folder to the the / wp-content/plugins/ directory on your blog.
 2. Go to the Plug-in tab in the WordPress administration panel, find the Gigya plug-in on the list and click Activate.